Leasehold Advice

 Most modern leases start with a definitions section that fixes the meaning of recurring terms ("the Building", "the Common Parts", "the Estate", "the Service Charge", "the Reserved Property").
 It is worth skimming this section first: it shapes how every later clause is read.

 The body of the lease then sets out the term, the rent, the leaseholder's covenants (what you agree to do), the freeholder's covenants (what they agree to do) and any restrictions.
-The schedules at the back hold the detail: the description of the demised premises, the rights granted and reserved, the service-charge calculation, the regulations, and the plans showing the demise and the common parts.
+The schedules at the back hold the detail: the description of the demised premises, the rights granted and reserved, the service-charge calculation, the regulations and the plans showing the demise and the common parts.
 The schedules are where the practical answers usually live.

 How long the document tends to be